akashrambabu2114/Sql-projects-/README.md

 # Sql-projects
-PROJECT NAME /n
-Analyzing International Debt Statistics /n
-DESCRIPTION /n
-Wrote Sql queries to find answers to interesting questions from the international debt data from the world bank
+This project involves analyzing international debt data collected by the World Bank.
+The goal was to write complex SQL queries to extract meaningful insights